 We do ask that you check for the etched symbol specifying safety glass before booking to save both our and indeed your time in meeting for an appointment that would be totally invalid/unable to be done.

 - How much notice do you need for appointments?

-We are generally booked up 3 to 4 days ahead, Saturdays are generally booked up/full at the beginning of the week before, so as much notice as possible is advised.
+We are generally booked up at least 3 to 4 days ahead, Saturdays are generally booked up/full at the beginning of the week before, so as much notice as possible is advised.
 We know how precious your time is so we do book/schedule appointment times with you and are generally running to schedule - even in the madness that we call Auckland traffic!
-If you would like a courtesy call as we are on our way (approximately 15-20 minutes before we are due to you) please just advise and it will be added to the notes on your job - Greg will indeed call as he's on his way.
-If we are delayed more than half an hour for any reason we will call and advise, hopefully reducing any inconvenience caused.
+Greg does make a courtesy call to notify when we are on our way to you on the day (approximately 15-20 minutes before we are due to you).
+If we are ahead of schedule or delayed more than half an hour for any reason we will call and advise, hopefully reducing any inconvenience caused.

 - How do I know which size pet door is right for my cat or dog?

 That's where we can help and our years of experience can help guide you to getting the best option for your (and your pets) wants and needs.